Rochester, NH Demographics

 A map of Rochester's Population by Race

-Of the 100 places in New Hampshire, Rochester is the 5th most populous.
+Rochester is ranked the 5th most populous place in New Hampshire, out of 100 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Rochester was ranked the 5th most populous place in the 2020 Census.

 Rochester's White Population